vladtarko/rtools/README.md

 ## Description of the available functions

-dataframe_summary <- **var.explorer**(dataframe)
+dataframe_summary <- **vars_explore**(dataframe)

 > Creates a summary dataframe that can be used in RStudio similar to the variable explorer in Stata, but which also includes the summary statistics.
-After creating the summary table, `View(dataframe_summary)` acts as the interactive variable explorer.
+By default it opens an interactive datatable in the RSTudio's Viewer Pane (the option `view = FALSE` turns this off).
 This is useful particularly if you have a large dataset with a very large number of variables with hard to remember names, but eloquent variable labels.
 Can also be used to generate a table of summary statistics.

 x_growth <- **growth.rate**(x, lag)